Fayetteville Child Support Attorney

 Doing what is best for your children doesn’t have to mean sacrificing important financial rights during a divorce.
 It is possible to reach agreements on child support orders that meet North Carolina requirements while being fair to both custodial and noncustodial parents.

 Ensuring that you are treated fairly in the court system, however, requires a family law attorney with experience applying the North Carolina Child Support Guidelines, negotiating with opposing counsel and advocating before judges.
-Attorney James H. Cooke has represented parents in Cumberland County and surrounding areas for more than 40 years, working zealously to help our clients provide for their children while upholding their rights under the law.
+Attorney James H. Cooke has represented parents in Cumberland County for more than 40 years, working zealously to help our clients provide for their children while upholding their rights under the law.

 Your Children Deserve To Be Provided For.
 You Deserve To Be Treated Fairly Under The Law.